ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 SortBy | columns used for sorting

 #### TopSort
-Sorting rows with specified limit.
+Partial rows sorting with a specified limit.

 Attribute | Description
 --- | ---